fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 The most basic Control Flow Nodes you will use the most are Sequences and Fallback nodes.

-**Sequences** are ticked until all their Child Nodes returns success, making them suitable for linear action sequences you want the tree to trigger, such as getting a goal and driving to the goalwith your robot.
+**Sequences** are ticked until all their Child Nodes returns success, making them suitable for linear action sequences you want the tree to trigger, such as getting a goal and driving to the goal with your robot.
 They will return FAILED as soon as one child fails.

 **Fallbacks** are ticked until one(!) of their Child Nodes returns success, making them suitable for